 - Patience, creativity, flexibility, compassion and sensitivity in working with persons with disabilities.

 - Ability to work with diverse populations including clients and staff in critical and emergency situations.

 - Sensitive to cultural, economic, gender, and sexual orientation differences

-- Two years professional work experience dedicated to working with individuals with substance abuse/addiction
+- Experience dedicated to working with individuals with substance abuse/addiction is a plus.

 Minimum Education Required